Your company is already operating in Germany and you would now like to export worldwide?

 Potential for More Greenfield Investments from Asia

-The German government has set its sights on making the German economy climate neutral by 2045, and the country is in the middle of a transformation process to achieve this goal.
-Renewable energies already account for 50% of total electricity consumption in Germany today.
-And this is just the beginning.
-Legal mandates are in place to increase this share to up to 80% by 2030 – in the next six years.
-Germany’s markets for solar energy (target: capacity will rise from about 90 GW today to 215 GW by 2030) and wind energy (target: installation of 115 GW of onshore wind energy and 30 GW of offshore wind energy by 2030) are undergoing enormous growth.
+The German government has set its sights on making the German economy climate neutral by 2045, with the country is in the middle of a transformation process to achieve this goal.
+Renewable energies already account for 50 percent of total electricity consumption in Germany today.
+Legal mandates are in place to increase this share to up to 80 percent by 2030.
+Germany’s markets for solar energy (capacity will rise from about 90 GW today to 215 GW by 2030) and wind energy (installation of 115 GW of onshore wind energy and 30 GW of offshore wind energy by 2030) are undergoing enormous growth.

 The green revolution in Germany is not limited to renewable energies.
-It also extends to areas such as energy efficiency, heating technologies, hydrogen, smart-city and smart-home solutions and, of course, the circular economy.
-For example, there is great potential for smart cleantech companies from Singapore (an emerging hotspot for cleantech innovation) and Southeast Asia to play an active role in the transformation toward climate neutrality in Germany.
+It also extends to areas such as energy efficiency, heating technologies, hydrogen, smart city and smart home solutions and, of course, the circular economy.
+There is great potential for smart cleantech companies from Singapore (an emerging hotspot for cleantech innovation) and Southeast Asia to play an active role in the transformation toward climate neutrality in Germany.
 In Germany, there are already around 480 companies with a total of around 11,500 employees whose majority owner is from Singapore.

 Malaysia, Indonesia and Vietnam have growing manufacturing sectors with companies from the consumer goods, electronics, automotive, and machinery and equipment industries, that are increasingly focusing on internationalization.
 Between 2015 and 2023, companies from Singapore, Indonesia, Malaysia and Vietnam have already implemented 101 FDI projects in Germany.